STIXProject/stixproject.github.io/about/index.md

 <br class="clear: both;" />

-### STIX and TAXII

-[TAXII](http://taxii.mitre.org) (Trusted Automated eXchange of Indicator Information) is the main transport mechanism for cyber threat information represented in STIX.
-Through the use of TAXII services, organizations can share cyber threat information in a secure and automated manner.

 ### The STIX Community

 STIX is a collaborative effort that is led by DHS but driven by an open community.
 Community members make open-source contributions to STIX development and manage issue tracking for the STIX schemas, tools, specifications, and supporting information.
 Join the community: